CoderBoi21/ChatApp--React---NODE---MongoDB/README.md

 Figma Design File : https://www.figma.com/file/483RoxD5IIirsVxdbO1g4C/Chat-App?type=design&node-id=0%3A1&mode=design&t=BzgH2s7lD15Cj9T1-1

-All the design in frontend is fully implemented using React.
+All the design given in figma is implemented and is fully developed using React.

 For backend we have used Node and MongoDB